hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 ## tracing tasks

-Each time a task is spawned, a span is created.
+Each time a task is spawned, a `runtime.spawn` span is created.

 When the task is polled, the span is entered.

 When the poll ends, the span is exited again.

-This way a task spawn span may be entered multiple times.
+This way a `runtime.spawn` span may be entered multiple times.

 When the task is dropped, the span is closed.

+(unless the task spawned another task)

+(but that's actually incorrect behaviour in the instrumentation)

-(if you want to understand what polling is, I have a blog series for that)
+If you want to understand what polling is, I have a blog series for that.

 (check out [how I finally understood async/await in Rust](@/posts/understanding-async-await-1.md))

-We'd like to see all these steps in the [span lifecycle](#span-lifecycle) in our logs.
+We'd like to see all these steps of the [span lifecycle](#span-lifecycle) in our logs.

 Which is where span events come in.